 Calvinists answer “no” to all these questions, whereas those who deny God’s preservation of his saints answer “yes.”

 Christ’s in-grafted branches, his disciples, are they who learn his teachings (his “words”, v.7).

 The truth is, some disciples of Christ fail to continue as his disciples.
 They are temporary disciples of Christ, but not true disciples.
 As Jesus says elsewhere, “If ye continue in my word, then are ye my disciples indeed” (John 8:31).

-In order to prove that Christ’s vine illustration teaches that true Christians can lose their salvation, deniers of eternal security must prove that Christ is here only talking about true, born-again Christian “disciples indeed”, and that he does not include in this illustration those people who merely attend church for a while or who study Christ’s teaching (i.e. are his disciples) for a while, but who never become true Christians.
+In order to prove that Christ’s vine illustration teaches that true Christians can lose their salvation, deniers of God’s preservation of the saints must prove that Christ is here only talking about true, born-again Christian “disciples indeed”, and that he does not include in this illustration those people who merely attend church for a while or who study Christ’s teaching (i.e. are his disciples) for a while, but who never become true Christians.